 3D Structures from Melted Thermoplastics

-The new High-Temperature Piston Extruder prints thermoplastics like PLA (Polylactic acid) at temperatures up to 250°C. It comes with the stainless steel cartridge inside and accepts blends as well as pure PLA.
-The motor driven plunger extrudes at pressure beyond 100 bar for accurate strand deposition and regardless the consistency of the raw material.
+The High-Temperature Piston Extruder prints thermoplastics like PLA (Polylactic acid) at temperatures up to 250°C. It comes with the stainless steel cartridge as well as stainless steel nozzle.
+A two zone heater compensates the temperature drop from the cartridge to the nozzle.

 Tablets for Object Fixation